sinnie/learn_web_dev/react.md

     * Can transition from one state to another when an event is fired.
     * Thus, you transition a component’s state using the this.setState( ) function and it’ll render a new presentation based on this new state.
+    * React changes the parts of the DOM that need updating using a process called reconciliation

+### Component Behavior
-    * React changes the parts of the DOM that need updating using a process called reconciliation Component Behavior the render( ) can now build up a local message variable, which is then passed into the h1 element as its child.
+the `render()` function can now build up a local message variable, which is then passed into the h1 element as its child.
 Note the the message string is not part of the component’s state.
 * components should store the least amount of information possible in its this.state object
-* adding redundant precomputed values into the this.state object means you’ll have to write code that explicitly keeps everything sysdfadnchronized.
+* adding redundant precomputed values into the this.state object means you’ll have to write code that explicitly keeps everything synchronized.
 * custom event handlers
 * event object

-React Tools:
+## React Tools:
-React JSX: makes building react ui easier.
+### React JSX: makes building React.js ui easier
-Why use?
 * presentation and behavior are tied, so why keep them in separate files?
 * Dedicated template languages tend to be inadequate when implementing a complex UI
 * protects against xss attacks
 How use?
 * Syntactically similar to HTML; Use babel to transpile React component Class
-*    React components can be transformed form jsx to js const Truck = React.createClass({
+* React components can be transformed form JSX to JavaScript const Truck = React.createClass({
   render: function() {
     return <div>